 An ICD diagnosis code must be included on claims for certain drugs.
 The pharmacist must verify the diagnosis with the prescriber before submitting a claim.
 Review: Drugs requiring a diagnosis code.

 Enter the ICD diagnosis code in the Diagnosis Code field on POS or on MN–ITS Interactive Pharmacy (NCPDP) electronic format.

-Pharmacies that dispense medically necessary medical supplies and equipment such as, enteral nutritional products, incontinence products, gauze pads, walkers, etc., must submit the claim to MHCP using the Healthcare Common Procedure Code System (HCPCS) code set and, in some cases, a modifier.
+Pharmacies that dispense medically necessary medical supplies and equipment, such as enteral nutritional products, incontinence products, gauze pads or walkers, must submit the claim to MHCP using the Healthcare Common Procedure Code System (HCPCS) code set and, in some cases, a modifier.
 A modifier further defines the product or service by indicating for example: if the item is new, a rental or being repaired, if the product or service warrants additional pricing, etc.